 North Texas Digital Fabrication Group, research session

-College Art Association, gave conference presentation
+College Art Association gave a conference presentation

-Costume Society of America, professional development session—Annette Baxter, Denise Baxter
+Costume Society of America, professional development session — Annette Baxter, Denise Baxter

 Southern Graphics Council International, display in conjunction with the annual conference